Filozoff/BlogArticles/Article001/article001.md

 ## Conclusion

 Passing dependencies to `ViewModel`s in `SwiftUI` may look very difficult at the first sight, however, it could be easily manageable.
-It is important to take into consideration all limitations and which data type while passing to a `ViewModel`.
+It is important to take into consideration all limitations and a data type while passing to a `ViewModel`.
 You may find working examples in [my  GitHub repository](https://github.com/Filozoff/BlogArticles/tree/master/Article001).